 Just 50g of chocolate can be toxic and kill a dog.
-Once again this is the Easter warning from the RSPCA Qld’s Chief Veterinary Officer, Dr Anne Chester.
+Once again this is the Easter warning from the RSPCA Queensland’s Chief Veterinarian, Dr Anne Chester.

-Theobromine can cause a range of problems in domestic animals because it triggers the release of adrenaline, which can lead to a greatly accelerated heart rate and an irregular heart beat Pets can vomit, suffer diarrhoea and excessive urination and become hyperactive.
-This can be followed by depression, coma, seizures and death.
-Obviously then, people should remember to keep their trays of Easter eggs away from the opportunistic family pooch.
+Theobromine can cause a range of problems in domestic animals because it triggers the release of adrenaline, which can lead to a greatly accelerated heart rate and an irregular heartbeat.

 In serious cases, pets can become depressed, enter a coma, have seizures and die.

 If you think your pet has eaten something it shouldn’t, take them to your nearest vet without delay.

 But chocolate isn’t the only potential hazardous food for pets.
 Some others include: hot cross buns, raisins, grapes and sultanas, onions, corn cobs, cooked bones, fatty barbeque foods.

 “Fatty foods in barbeque left overs can affect the animals’ pancreas and lead to pancreatitis.
 Cooked bones can also cause major problems.
 They’re brittle and the sharp slivers can either lodge in the throat or pierce the stomach lining.”

 Dr Chester emphasized that she was not trying to be melodramatic.